thecomputationguy/jacobi-iteration-cuda/README.md

 GPU version of the Jacobi Iteration implemented using both CUDA C++ and PyCUDA

-To Run the CUDA C++ solvers:

-    1. In a linux terminal, run 'make clean'.

-    2. Then run 'make'.

-    3. Then run './solver_run'.
+For the CUDA C++ solvers, simply run the 'run_solvers.sh' script and everything is done automatically.
+However, one needs to assign appropriate permissions to the shell script first.
+To do that, in a linux terminal, run 'chmod 777 run_solver.sh'.
+Then run './run_solvers.sh'.
+Once the runs are finished, a comparison graph is generated for the runtimes and is saved as 'plot_jacobi.png' and the runtimes are stored as a csv file in 'measurements.csv'.

-To Run the PyCuda solver, run the notebook cells sequentially.
+To Run the PyCuda version, run the notebook cells in 'jacobiPyCuda.ipynb' sequentially.